jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 ### Installing using Development Repository Version

-Before MLT 6.18 comes available in distributions, Python 3 bindings have to be build and installed to run repository Flowblade.
+Flowblade requires MLT 6.18.
+If this is not available on your distirution Python 3 bindings have to be build and installed to run repository Flowblade.
 We have some pointers here: https://github.com/jliljebl/flowblade/blob/master/flowblade-trunk/docs/creating_user_folder_bindings.md

 Flowblade is currently a 100% script application, and all the dependencies should be available in popular distributions, so in most cases it should be possible to install and run Flowblade without compiling anything.